All Products

 Document Center

-TCP-RT is a TCP monitoring tool that uses kernel hooking technology to identify requests and responses on TCP connections and capture information such as request receiving times and service processing times.
-TCP-RT is suitable for scenarios in which only one concurrent request and response exist on a connection, such as HTTP/1.1 web services, MySQL services, and Redis services, and can run only in Alibaba Cloud Linux 2 with kernel version 4.19.91-21.al7 or later or Alibaba Cloud Linux 3.
-Alibaba Cloud Linux 3 with kernel version 5.10.134-17 or later provides a new version of TCP-RT, which inherits all features of the old version of TCP-RT and adds support for the HTTP and Transport Layer Security (TLS) protocols.
+TCP-RT is a TCP monitoring tool that uses kernel instrumentation to identify requests and responses in TCP connections and capture related metrics, such as request receipt time and service processing time.
+TCP-RT is applicable to scenarios where only one concurrent request and response exist on a single connection, such as HTTP/1.1, MySQL, or Redis services.
+It requires Alibaba Cloud Linux 2 (kernel version 4.19.91-21.al7 or later) or Alibaba Cloud Linux 3.
+Alibaba Cloud Linux 3 (kernel version 5.10.134-17 or later) provides a new version of TCP-RT that adds support for HTTP/TLS protocols while retaining all features of the original version.

 Note

-• tcp_rt.ko: is used as a kernel module.
+• tcp_rt.ko: It is used as a kernel module.

-• tcprt: is used together with configuration files in systemctl and provides new features.
+• tcprt: It is used with systemctl and a configuration file and provides additional features.

 image

-The value of process_time is a period of time that starts when the server receives the final request packet and ends when the server sends the first response packet to the client.
+This is the interval between the time when the server receives the last request packet and the time when the server starts to send the first response packet.

-The value of download_time is a period of time that starts when the server sends the first response packet to the client and ends when the server receives the final ACK message from the client.
-This period of time is essential for downloading large amounts of response data.
+This is the interval between the time when the server starts to send the response packets and the time when the server receives the final ACK from the client.
+This metric is important for large data responses.

 File type